hexogen/kdtree/README.md

 To receive all benefits from KD Tree, use file system implementation(FSKDTree) as a cache.
 It has much better performance, because there is no need to build a tree in every script run.
 Tree stores in binary format and uses lazy loading while traversing through nodes.
 Current approach provides much higher speed compare to deserialization.
 Its recommended to use SSD storage.
-On a cold run(when OS is not storing file in RAM) SSD provides ~10X speed boost compare to HDD.
+On a cold run(when OS is not storing file in RAM) SSD gives ~10X speed boost compare to HDD.

 ## Install